Skip to content

 • Drifting off-task?
 Context signal-to-noise ratio collapsed.

-Stop asking "how do I orchestrate my agents?"
-Start asking "what does this agent need to know right now?"
+The right question is "what does this agent need to know right now?"

 The context window is the intelligence